 Charlotte's style of writing was a little difficult to penetrate at first, but only because I didn't quite comprehend how to read the numerous semi-colons and colons.
 Was I meant to pause at these like I do usually with colons in contemporary writing, or did she mean to use them in another way?
 I concluded through the process of reading the first couple of chapters that I would accord them the pause that I deemed adequate to suit what I believed Charlotte may have meant.

-Jane Eyre at the urgent recommendation of Dianne Setterfield's main character, her narrator, in The Thirteenth Tale, who claimed that Jane Eyre was a favourite read.
+I picked up Jane Eyre at the urgent recommendation of Dianne Setterfield's main character, her narrator, in The Thirteenth Tale, who claimed that Jane Eyre was a favourite read.
 As a kindred spirit, the character's love of this classic made it important that I read it to find out what the big deal was, to be very honest.
 So, I made a mental note to myself to Make Sure I Read JANE EYRE.
 Unfortunately, quite a bit of time has elapsed since my making that mental note, and I again crossed the title while perusing reading options post-Jane Austen.

 As any good Janeite/Austen-lover, I had faithfully purchased and read all six of Miss Austen's published novels, and having thoroughly enjoyed every single word written by that marvelous author, was now in despair over what could possibly ensnare my attention as well as she had.

 Enter the glorious machine of web-searching, Google, in the never-ending booklover's quest for new reading material.
 As I continued to search far and wide on the great plains of the world wide web for a book that would reunite me with my lost pleasure in reading post-Austen, one suggestion kept reappearing until my curiousity piqued to the point where I knew I had found The One (For The Moment).
-Namely, I decided to finally give into all those cosmic hints and ran to my nearest bookstore and picked up my very own copy of
+Namely, I decided to finally give into all those cosmic hints and ran to my nearest bookstore and picked up my very own copy of Jane Eyre.

-did finish the seventh Harry Potter book in a single day (and then went back to re-read it afterwards to enjoy it some more).
+Normally I'm not the type of person that takes very long to read a book.
+In fact, it's almost unheard of for me to take one whole month to read one book.
+Not to brag, but I did finish the seventh Harry Potter book in a single day (and then went back to re-read it afterwards to enjoy it some more).
 So, the fact that it took me so long to get through Jane may suggest things that I don't necessarily believe (e.g. the book is boring, the writing style unreadable, a pointless plot, etc.).
 On the contrary, I believe the exact opposite, and here's why.

 First, after getting over my confusion regarding colon-use, Charlotte's use of language is quite probably of the finest quality I've come across in a long time.
 Her descriptions of the natural environment, use of dialogue both internal and between characters, and really just about everything was fantastic and first-rate.
 However, one of my favourite bits of writing in the novel revolve around Charlotte's descriptions of nature.
 My particularly favourite part comes at the very beginning of chapter 23, page 220 in my version (Worth Press Limited), where Charlotte sets the scene for Jane and Mr. Rochester's evening meeting.
 I can't, for fear of copyright issues reproduce the passage I adore in its entirety, but I can give you a taste of Charlotte's genius and poetic writing.
 In this passage, Charlotte is describing the sky and time of day.

 "It was now the sweetest hour of the twenty-four: - 'Day its fervid fires had wasted,' and dew fell cool on panting plain and scorched summit.
 Where the sun had gone down in simple state - pure of the pomp of clouds - spread a solemn purple, burning with the light of red jewel and furnace flame at one point, on one hill-peak, and extending high and wide, soft and still softer, over half heaven.
 The east had its own charm of fine deep blue, and its own modest gem, a rising and solitary star: soon it would boast the moon; but she was yet beneath the horizon."
-(Bronte, Charlotte -
+(Bronte, Charlotte - Jane Eyre)

 I particularly enjoy the animism present in this passage, a theme that is ever-present through the novel.
 This type of loving, admiration-filled description of nature doesn't appear very often in contemporary literature, and it's something that I miss.
 Related to Charlotte's use of animism in her descriptions of nature is her constant allusions to classic Greek and Roman mythology.
 It adds just the right amount of fantasy to this gloomy, gothic tale.

-Jane so much stems from an appreciation of feminist roots in the novel.
+Another reason I truly enjoyed reading Jane so much stems from an appreciation of feminist roots in the novel.
 Mind you, I'm not saying that Charlotte wrote a bible for feminists but what I would like to suggest is that it's not plausible that many women of the 19th century would have the perseverence and strength to successfully survive what Jane did in the novel.
 Charlotte made a point that although the world was biased against women in general, it didn't mean that a woman had to lie down and give up everything.
 Quite the opposite, at times when I myself thought I would've died if I had been in Jane's shoes, Jane fought tooth and nail to keep herself going.
 Although she didn't slap Mr. Rivers as I would have had I been in her place, she was able to think for herself and act to ensure her own well-being.
 How many women the 19th century (or in any century for that matter, ours included) are encouraged to think for themselves and work to keep themselves self-sufficient and independent?

 There were, however, points at which I felt that justice hadn't been done with Jane's character (e.g. her "escape" from Thornfield and Mr. Rochester), but I realize that what I may have preferred for Jane to do would have taken away from her realization as a human, and thus, imperfect creature.
 All of which brings me to my third point.